8 Cool Ways to Use Totally Informal Japanese

-So to say that you will hang out with someone you don’t really want to see, you would say あの人と遊んじゃう (あのひとと あそんじゃう), or to say that you will finish your homework with a sense of determination you would say 宿題を終わらせちゃう (しゅくだいを おわらせちゃう).
+So to say that you will hang out with someone you don’t really want to see, you would say:

-Turn this into past tense, and it takes on a different meaning entirely.
-The past tense conjugation of the verb, てしまった (formal form: てしまいました), indicates that something did happen and that the result was less than wonderful.
+The past tense conjugation is てしまった (formal form: てしまいました), and it means that something did happen and that the result was less than good.

-So, to end a sentence with ちゃった or じゃった indicates that the speaker is unhappy or disappointed with the result from whatever happened.
+So, to end a sentence with ちゃった or じゃった indicates that the speaker is unhappy or disappointed with the result of whatever happened.

-Alternatively, it could give a sense of something being finished, like in English we might say something is “over and done with.”
-So this sentence ending could indicate disappointment or relief—you can (hopefully) glean the meaning from the context.
+So it could indicate disappointment or relief—you can (hopefully) glean the meaning from the context.

 Choosing between ちゃう/ちゃった and じゃう/じゃった

-The pronunciation of this phrase depends on what consonant it follows—and now you understand why I’ve been too scared to use this one!
+The pronunciation of this phrase depends on what consonant it follows.

-Use じゃう/じゃった if the casual form stem of the verb you are describing ends with:
+Use じゃう/じゃった if the casual form of the verb stem you’re describing ends with:

 Here’s an example of how this looks: